Role: Business Development Manager

-One’s full of footprints.
+Picture this: two fields, blanketed in snow.
+One is full of footprints.
 Muddy.
-Few good bits left to stomp in.
+Barely any good bits left to stomp in.

-No point in the question.
+No point in asking which one you'd prefer.
 Your mouth should be watering over the immaculate field.

 What if this territory was one of the biggest fields around?

-London.
-The Big Smoke, ironically, pure just for you.
-None of your colleagues have ever touched it.
+None of your colleagues has ever touched it.

 Would you stay trudging in your muddy field?
-Or would you move over?
+Or would you move over, dive in, and make a damn impressive snow angel?

-Sounds easy, but you still get a month’s induction, plus regular training on anything you’re unsure about.
+It sounds easy, but you still get a month’s induction, plus regular training on anything that you’re unsure about.

 You’re not micromanaged, though.
 You’ll be home and field-based.
 Plan your own day.

-The company’s owned by two guys.
-No shareholders’ meetings telling you what you can’t do.
-Decisions made quickly, no red tape.
+The company is owned by two guys.
+No shareholders’ meetings telling you what you can or can’t do.
+Decisions are made quickly, no red tape.
 Maybe they’re just old-fashioned like that.

 Base salary: we can talk about what you’ll need.

-On top, there’s £3.5k car allowance and other benefits we’ll discuss.
+On top, there’s a £3.5k car allowance and other benefits we’ll discuss.

 For you?
-Factor London into the mix.
-Besides virgin territory, the flow of money in the industry in London is as big as you’d expect it to be.
+Factor the leafy Home Counties into the mix.
+Besides virgin territory, the flow of money in the industry in these commuter towns is as big as you’d expect it to be.

 You can hit your numbers making a deal a month.
 And you could do far more than that.
-No reason you can’t hit 50+%.
+No reason you can’t hit 50+% as the commission is uncapped.

 If you do, there’s progression.
 You’re not given promotions here, you earn them.
 Your next step is Key Account Manager.